SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 - `processors.source.exclude_host_regex.replace`
 - `processors.resource.cluster.replace`

-Above special configuration values can be replaced either to direct values or be set as reference to other parameters from `values.yaml`.
+The above special configuration values can be replaced either to direct values or be set as reference to other parameters from `values.yaml`.

 #### OpenTelemetry Collector Deployments